wkdgmr/wkdmod/README.md

 - Golem has been buffed significantly and can no longer take Friendly Fire damage.
 - Rogue gains +100 on Normal, +500 on Nightmare, or +1000 on Hell experience points when disarming a trap
 - Nerfed Apocalypse in Diablo so it acts like its Hellfire counterpart
+- Chance to Block is now added against Monster Spell Damage
 - When Full Quests in Multiplayer is enabled, Unique Quest items originally exclusive to Single Player can now drop.
 - Swapped some scrolls out for the four oils I added in Hellfire, nobody will miss them